 In addition to the crowd of onlookers, Rick Sebak, famed Pittsburgh documentarian, served as master of ceremonies and former Steelers greats Rocky Bleier and Franco Harris as well as special effects artist Tom Savini strapped Mr. Terbosic into the straitjacket.
 A crane then slowly raised Terbosic into the air over the crowd.

 As the crowd watched and cheered him on, Mr. Terbosic quickly undid himself from the straitjacket, dropping it to the street below.
-And then he improvised–or perhaps some may say improved– on Houdini’s feat by whipping out a Terrible Towel and twirling it to the crowd’s delight.
+Then he whipping out a Terrible Towel and twirling it to the crowd’s delight.

-When Mr. Terbosic was safely back on terra firma, he thanked everyone for helping him to recreate Houdini’s stunt, saying “Always, always, always follow your dreams, but today, thank you so very much for believing in mine.”
+When Mr. Terbosic was safely back on the ground he thanked everyone for helping him to recreate Houdini’s stunt.
+He said “Always, always, always follow your dreams, but today, thank you so very much for believing in mine.”